revaturelabs/interviewquestions/DesignPatterns/DesignPatterns.md

 <blockquote>

 Lazy initialization method to implement Singleton pattern creates the instance in the global access method.
 Here is the sample code for creating Singleton class with this approach.The below implementation works fine incase of single threaded environment but when it comes to multithreaded systems.
 It can cause issues if multiple threads are inside the if loop at the same time.
 It will destroy the singleton pattern and both threads will get the different instances of singleton class.Sometimes in distributed systems, we need to implement Serializable interface in Singleton class.So that we can store it’s state in file system and retrieve it at later point of time.
-Here is a small singleton class that implements Serializable interface also.The problem with this serialized singleton class is that whenever we deserialize it, it will create a new instance of the class.
+It is a small singleton class that implements Serializable interface.The problem with this serialized singleton class is that whenever we deserialize it, it will create a new instance of the class.

 ```java